 Regardless of the time of day or the level of activity, have security officers stationed at your facility’s most volatile areas.
 Some facility owners and managers think that they may be a bit relaxed with security in the overnight shift or when fewer people are around.
 But certain potentially chaotic areas in your healthcare facility such as an emergency room will always need security.
 Patients in psychiatric units, for example, tend to act out without a warning which makes security presence in such areas essential.

 2. Be proactive about security: train your staff

 The adage is, hospitals are more reactive than proactive.
 But being proactive, specifically about security, can help mitigate injuries, liability, or loss of life.
-True enough, it’s better to have procedures and policies in place before an incident happens, instead of having to decide on what to do while it’s taking place, or afterward.
+It’s better to have procedures and policies in place before an incident happens, instead of having to decide on what to do while it’s taking place, or afterward.

-Train your staff for handling violence in the workplace.
-Arm them with knowledge on how they can respond to threats or attacks, such as in instances of an active shooting.
-You can also stage drills that allow your hospital workers to learn how to respond in dangerous situations that may otherwise frighten them in real life.
+You can also stage drills that allow your medical staff to learn how to respond in dangerous situations that may otherwise frighten them in real life.
 By helping your staff create an action plan for such situations, you also help prepare them for possible violent situations outside the workplace.